Theano/libgpuarray/doc/installation.rst

 For pygpu:
 ::

-  # This must be done after libcompyte is installed as per instructions above.
+  # This must be done after libgpuarray is installed as per instructions above.
   python setup.py build
   python setup.py install

-If you installed libcompyte in a path that isn't a default one, you will need to specify where it is.
+If you installed libgpuarray in a path that isn't a default one, you will need to specify where it is.
 Replace the first line by something like this:
 ::